Last updated on

 - Deutsch für Dich is not a course but a learning platform where you can find tutorials, interactive learning games, learning partners and learning tips from other members in the forum.
 To get access you will need to register but registration is free of charge.
 Courses and exams provided by the Goethe Institute at their premises are obviously not free of charge.

-- Grüße aus Deutschland (Greetings from Germany) is a free German language course for advanced students, so it is only available in German.
-The course consists of 60 entertaining episodes that can be viewed online or downloaded as a podcast to your mobile phone from iTunes.
+- Grüße aus Deutschland (Greetings from Germany) is (or rather was) a free German language course for advanced students, so it is only available in German.
+The course consists of 60 entertaining episodes that can be listened to online or downloaded as a podcast to your mobile phone or laptop from iTunes.
 This is an excellent way to improve your German language skills on the go.
-Full transcripts of each episode in PDF format are available for download to make sure you understand everything.
+Unfortunately, this course was discontinued and thus the transcripts of the episodes are no longer available for download from the website of the Goethe institute.

 - Deutsch am Arbeitsplatz (German at Work) includes free practice exercises for students at proficiency levels of A1-B2.
 This course is suitable for all those who are planning on working in Germany to improve their work-specific language skills.
 There are separate courses for various professions like social service workers, scientists, technical professions, etc., while all instructions are in German.